evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ### Availability & Pricing

-This model had world premiere 17.10.2018 and deliveries started 01.05.2020.
+This model had world premiere 17.10.2018 and deliveries started May 2020.
 This models has now been discontined.
 <object type="image/svg+xml" data="modelnavigation.svg"></object>